-Your Pinterest board for kids’ bedrooms might not come to fruition in real life, but you can still pull off a fun, inspired and functional space—all while making room for your little one’s growing independence and personality.
+Your ‘kids bedroom’ Pinterest board might not come to fruition in real life, but you can still pull off a fun, inspired and functional space—all while making room for your little one’s growing independence and personality.

 We checked in with Mandy Milks, an interiors consultant, and Abby Wolfson, a pediatric nurse, certified sleep consultant and founder of Peaceful Parent Sleep Coaching, for advice on how to approach your kids’ room setup at different ages.
 (Spoiler: we’re calling out those dreamy cribs and bunk beds.)

 Embrace a theme.
 So much planning and design goes into planning the perfect nursery, and then it rarely gets used as intended—but this is all part of the nesting ritual, says Milks.
 “Don’t feel guilty about making it as sweet or as fox-themed as you like.
 It’s a one-time thing and can feel very special.”

 Skip the fancy crib: Don’t spend a fortune on it, says Milks.
 “Just go for what’s safe and simple.
 Your baby won’t sleep any better if it costs $1,000 versus $100.”
 And when it comes to adorable bassinets or mini cribs, don’t waste your money there either, says Wolfson.
 “A lot of parents enjoy having a pretty bassinet, but often even really small babies and newborns don’t sleep as well in the bassinet as in a crib, so if a parent is on a budget, they could definitely go straight to a full-size crib.”
 (If you’re still in the baby phase, here’s a handy list of safe sleep rules.)
 You should also keep your child in the crib as long as humanly possible, until age three at least if you can help it, adds Wolfson.